yoshrote/wsgid/doc/sphinx/source/installing.rst

 From the website
 ****************

-The official website (http://wsgid.com) has always tha latest release tar ball.
-You can grab one there, unpack and run:
+The official website (http://wsgid.com) has always the latest release tarball.
+Grab it, unpack it, and run:

     $ sudo python setup.py install